Metabolic Disorders Awareness Week 2021:

 Do you know that some people still refuse the Newborn Screening heel prick tests to be carried out, and some countries do not even let you have the choice!!
 This is crazy.
 The consequences of these disorders are unimaginable.
 Please spread awareness.
 Metabolic Support UK, you have helped me when I saw no hope and when all I saw was darkness.
 You’re amazing and I would do anything to help support you.
 Thank you, you’re amazing people.

 Jemma: Brooke’s Story

 This week is Metabolic Disorders Awareness Week, and we are encouraged to share our story.
 This is Brooke.
 She had Citrullinemia type 1.
 Her liver was missing an enzyme meaning her body couldn’t get rid of toxins, mainly ammonia, which built up at birth and caused brain damage.
 She also had epilepsy, dystonic movement disorder, pseudomonas, and global development delay.
 But she always smiled.
 Even when critically ill, she smiled and laughed.
-She passed in March 2015, at home in bed unexpectedly.
+She passed in March 2015 at home in bed unexpectedly.
 They say she had suffered a major seizure.

-I miss her every day, but she was a true inspiration to myself and others and I know her smile is missed by many.
+I miss her every day, but she was a true inspiration to myself and others and I know that her smile is missed by many.

-As her grave says ” A smile that melted every heart, now dancing with the angels”
+As her grave says, “a smile that melted every heart, now dancing with the angels.”

 Louise: Esmee’s Story

 Raising awareness of metabolic conditions is vitally important.
 Early diagnosis is essential and newborn screening could save so many lives and prevent irreversible damage.
 During the last 10 months, we have been on an information rollercoaster.
 The scary part is that we still have to explain Esmee’s condition to healthcare professionals and push for early and fast preventative testing and treatment when she is potentially poorly.